havvavural/1-Intro-to-Finance-Homework/.ipynb_checkpoints/README-checkpoint.md

 * What technologies would this additional product or service utilize?

-JPM coin can utilize a application for its future JPM coin users/customers to buy and sell coin easily and purchase commodities via their coin.
+JPM coin can utilize a application for its future JPM coin users/customers to buy and sell coin easily and purchase commodities via coin.

 * Why are these technologies appropriate for your solution?

-By using web services/applications, they will be able to enhance their blockchain technology and accesibility of their cyrptocurrency.
+By using web services/applications, JPM Coin will be able to enhance their blockchain technology and accesibility of their cyrptocurrency.

 [Reference](https://www.ledger.com/academy/crypto/a-brief-history-on-bitcoin-cryptocurrencies)